geogardenclub/geogardenclub.github.io/docs/user-guide/user-profile.md

 :::tip How (and why) to fill out your user profile.
 :::

 The User Profile screen allows you to provide important information regarding your membership in GeoGardenClub.
-It is where you indicate your geographic region, which enables us to group you with your neighbors and thus provide relevant gardening information and insights.
+It is where you indicate your geographic region, which enables us to group you with your neighbors and thus provide you with relevant gardening information and insights.

 ## Create User Profile

-When you first sign in to GeoGardenClub, you will be taken to the Create User Profile screen where you can provide required information:
+When you first sign in to GeoGardenClub, you will be taken to the Create User Profile screen where you can provide useful information:

 <img width="300" src="/img/user-guide/create-user-profile.png"/>